The biggest money mistake Uber Eats drivers make is to not write off car expenses on their taxes.

 - What does it really cost to use your car for delivery or rideshare?

-- Which is better: Claiming the standard mileage allowance or the actual expense method?
+- Which is better: The standard mileage allowance or the actual expense method?

-- What is the best way to track your miles?
+- What is the best way to track miles for Uber Eats?

 - Are there car expenses you can claim even when claiming miles?

-- Can you claim miles on a motorcycle, scooter, ebike or bicycle?
+- Can you claim miles if you deliver Uber Eats on a motorcycle, scooter, e-bike, or bicycle?

-- How do you claim your miles on your tax form?
+- How do you claim miles on your tax form?

 But before we get started: